Jeffry Lansman

-Jeffry B. Lansman (born 1951, in Miami Beach, Florida) is an American neuroscientist, professor emeritus of Cellular and Molecular Pharmacology in the School of Medicine of the University of California, San Francisco, and member of UCSF's Weill Institute for Neurosciences and Cardiovascular Research Institute.
-He is also a founder and CEO of AI4LIFE a precision cardiorenal care company advancing AI-enhanced rapid diagnosis and treatment of cardiorenal disease.
+Jeffry B. Lansman (born 1951, in Miami Beach, Florida) is an American cellular and molecular physiologist, pharmacologist, and academic.
+He is Professor Emeritus of Cellular and Molecular Pharmacology in the School of Medicine of the University of California, San Francisco, and is a member of UCSF's Weill Institute for Neurosciences and Cardiovascular Research Institute.
+He is the founder and chief executive officer of PraecisAi.corp, a precision cardiovascular diagnostics company using advanced AI methods to bring high level cardiovascular care to rural and resource-limited communities globally.
+He is also the founder and chief scientific officer of Turex Marine BioPharma.